 Step 4.
 To file a grievance, the student must obtain a grievance petition from the Conciliator.
 The petition must specify the date of the incident and detail the student's grievance against the instructor.
 The student must then file the petition with the Conciliator.
 This filing must occur within 20 class days of the incident or of the time a student could reasonably be expected to know of the incident.
 In cases of doubt concerning the application of the time limit, the Conciliator will decide.
 Failure to meet this deadline forfeits the right of appeal.
 The Conciliator must then immediately forward a copy of the petition to the instructor, to the instructor's department Chair, and the Chair of the AAB.

-Step 5.
+Step 6.
 The Chair of the AAB shall convene a meeting of the Board no sooner than five class days nor longer than ten class days after receipt of the Grievance Petition.
-In a closed hearing, the student shall present his or her grievance, along with relevant supporting evidence and pertinent arguments.
-He or she may only address issues that are described in the Grievance Petition.
+In a closed hearing, the student shall present their grievance, along with relevant supporting evidence and pertinent arguments.
+They may only address issues that are described in the Grievance Petition.
 The instructor shall be given an opportunity to respond to the charges.
 The votes of two faculty members and two student members that are in concurrence with the student's position shall be required in order for the grievance to be found valid.

 Faculty Conciliator (see Section 10.3.3)